 For companies that look to streamline onboarding processes, identity proofing is important to protect businesses, and its users, against fraudsters as this extra layer looks to ensure only trusted individuals are able to access any data/products.

 - KYC requirements: financial institutions, for instance, are under pressure to prove their users’ identities under Know Your Customer procedures.

-SEON’s social media lookup tool checks 35+ social media networks and messenger apps to identify fraudsters and applies risk rules to give you unique insights.
+SEON’s social media lookup tool checks 50+ social media networks and messenger apps to identify fraudsters and applies risk rules to give you unique insights.